-Yes, believers are fully and forever righteous in their new, born again hearts because Jesus Christ lives in them, joined as one to them (Romans 8:10b).
-Believers can never sin in their inner spirit because Jesus in them can never sin (1 John 3:9).
-But, believers are still dead because of sin in their mortal bodies (Romans 8:10a); this is the reason for walking in faith.
+Yes, believers are fully and forever righteous in their new, born again hearts because Christ lives in them, joined as one to them (Romans 5:17; 8:10b; 2 Peter 1:4).
+Believers can never sin in their inner spirits because Christ in them can never sin (1 John 3:9).
+But, believers are still dead because of sin in their outer mortal bodies (Romans 8:10a); this is the reason for walking in faith (Galatians 2:20).
 (To read more, Click Here)

 Are We Under the Law?

-No. The Law was given only to Israel and was in effect only until Jesus Christ came (Galatians 3:19 - Jesus is the "seed").
-After Jesus completely fulfilled the Law, God replaced it with the New Covenant.
-Grace fulfills the Law because believers are now made righteous by the indwelling presence of God, something that never happened under the Law.
+An emphatic NO. The Law was given only to Israel and was in effect only until Jesus Christ came (Galatians 3:19 - Jesus is the "seed").
+After Jesus completely fulfilled the Law for Israel, God replaced it with the New Covenant.
+The goal under the Law was to be declared righteous before God by one's own effort and compliance to the Law; no one was able to achieve this until Jesus Christ.
+But, New Covenant grace fulfills the Law because believers are now made completely righteous in their born again hearts by the indwelling presence of the Spirit of God.
+The Law was external and required works to comply; New Covenant grace is internal where believers lives righteously through Christ in them.
 (To read more, Click Here)

-What are the Differences Between Law and Grace?
+What is the Difference Between the Old Covenant Law and New Covenant Grace?

 The Old Covenant law was self-empowered living based on human effort and compliance.
-New Covenant grace is God-empowered living made possible by Jesus Christ who now lives in those who trust Him (Galatians 2:20).
+New Covenant grace is God-empowered living made possible because Christ lives in those who trust Him as Savior (Galatians 2:20).

 Is Baptism Necessary for Salvation?

 You must be baptized by the Holy Spirit into Christ Jesus to be saved.
 Water baptism is a symbol of your death, burial and resurrection with Christ unto new life in Him.
-Water baptism is not what saves you, it is God's Spirit who saves you.
+But water baptism is not what saves you; it is God's Spirit who saves you.

 What is Repentance?